intechstudio/grid-documentation/reference_manual/00_foreword.md

   - **What**: *'What does it do?', detailing the function and its capabilities, often explaining some of the parameters used in 'How'.*
   - **Example**: *Giving you an example function with defined parameters you can use to learn and tweak stuff in your own Code Blocks.*

-Sometimes there will be functions you can call with no parameters like this `this.function()`, in this case the function will return a value (called a getter function).
-Or when given parameter(s) like this `this.function(value)` it will usually set something to the given value (called a setter).
+Sometimes there will be functions you can call with no parameters like this `self:function()`, in this case the function will return a value (called a getter function).
+Or when given parameter(s) like this `self:function(value)` it will usually set something to the given value (called a setter).
-Usually these functions are called like this: `this.function()`.
+Usually these functions are called like this: `self:function()`.
 If the function is able to work both as a setter or getter function, then both ways will be explained.